KunstmaanLegacy/KunstmaanSandbox/app/Resources/doc/GettingStarted.md

 # Getting Started Guide

-In this getting started guide we will guide you throug setting up a project like the [Kunstmaan Sandbox project](https://github.com/Kunstmaan/KunstmaanSandbox) but for your own website.
+In this getting started guide we will guide you through setting up a project like the [Kunstmaan Sandbox project](https://github.com/Kunstmaan/KunstmaanSandbox) but for your own website.
 We will use Vagrant to ensure an optimal development and test environment.
 This guide should be the same for OSX and Linux hosts.

 # One command to generate them all